naomigallardo/naomigallardo/README.md

 - 👋 Hi, I’m @naomigallardo
-- 👀 I’m interested in learning full stack development!
+- 👀 I’m pursuing a career in Cybersecurity
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently Linux, Networking, Python, and deep-diving into the world of historical malware

 <!---